 Here are some tips to make never-fail sweets and desserts:

-• Use non-stick pans to make halwas and sweets.
-The mixture will not stick and
+- Use non-stick pans to make halwas and sweets.
+The mixture will not stick andwill pour out easily.

-medium heat.
+- To caramelise sugar, place it in a pan overmedium heat.
 Avoid stirring it until most of the sugar melts.
-Once all the sugar has melted, stir it occasionally until the
+Once all the sugar has melted, stir it occasionally until thedesired colour is reached.

-and sugar in a pan.
+- To make sugar syrup, combine waterand sugar in a pan.
 Cook over low heat, stirring gently until the mixture is warm and the sugar has dissolved.
 Stop stirring as soon as the sugar has dissolved, or crystals may form.
-Brush down the sides of pan with a wet pastry brush to prevent
+Brush down the sides of pan with a wet pastry brush to preventcrystals from forming.

 In summer it helps to whip the cream over a bowl of iced water.
 Do not overwhip cream it will turn into butter!